-To make an appointment to see a counsellor simply call to the Counselling Service Centre in person or alternatively;
+To make an appointment to see a counsellor simply call into the Counselling Service Centre in person or alternatively:

 Where are we located?

 The service is discretely located in close proximity to the Health Unit on the first floor of the Faulkner Building.
-At AIB bank, take the stairs to the first floor and go through the glass doors on the right hand side.
+At AIB bank, take the stairs to the first floor and go through the glass doors on the right-hand side.
 The entrance to the counselling rooms is located at the first door to the right along the balcony.
+We also have an office in the Student Services Centre on the ground floor.
 Should you have difficulties locating us prior to your first counselling session feel free to make contact with staff at the Student Services Centre who will be glad to help you out.